Under the 'Clean Air Act' local authorities may declare the whole or part of the borough to be a smoke control area.

 It's an offence to emit smoke from a chimney of a building, from a furnace or from any fixed boiler if located in a designated smoke control area.

-- The majority of the occupied properties in the borough are within the smoke control area.
+The majority of the occupied properties in the borough are within the smoke control area.

-- The borough is covered by a total of 60 orders brought in between 1954 and 1989.
+The borough is covered by a total of 60 orders brought in between 1954 and 1989.
 The orders refer to the burning of fuel in 'grates' or fireplaces.

-capable of burning an unauthorised or inherently smoky solid fuel without emitting smoke.
+- Exempt appliances are capable of burning an unauthorised or inherently smoky solid fuel without emitting smoke.

-- It's an offence to emit smoke from a fireplace in a smoke control area if the smoke is caused by burning a non-authorised fuel in a non-exempt fireplace.
+It's an offence to emit smoke from a fireplace in a smoke control area if the smoke is caused by burning a non-authorised fuel in a non-exempt fireplace.